Kuwait's new crown prince pledges commitment to democracy and peace

 Frequent clashes between the hand-picked cabinet, in which ruling family members hold most senior posts, and the assembly have led to successive government reshuffles and dissolution of parliament, hindering investment and economic reforms.

-The new leaders are expected to uphold oil policy and a foreign policy shaped by Sheikh Sabah that strove for unity in a polarised region and balanced ties with Saudi Arabia, Iran and former occupier Iraq.
+“We face a challenging period ... which does not allow for divisions, and maintaining national unity is a serious and joint responsibility,” Prime Minister Sheikh Sabah al-Khalid said in parliament on Thursday.

-Reporting by Ahmed Hagagy and Maher Chmaytelli, Writing by Lisa Barrington; Editing by John Stonestreet and Timothy Heritage
+Reporting by Ahmed Hagagy and Maher Chmaytelli, Writing by Lisa Barrington; Editing by Timothy Heritage and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.